futoin/specs/draft/ftn8_security_concept.md

                     "result" : {
                         "act" : {
                             "type" : "string",
-                            "desc" : "one of: pass, drop, reject, reauth, delay" },
+                            "desc" : "one of: pass, drop, reject, reauth" },
                         "delay" : {
                             "type" : "number",
-                            "desc" : "delay execution for specific absolute time in microseconds since request was made" },
+                            "desc" : "delay response for specific absolute time in microseconds since request was made for _any_ action"
+                        },
                         "refid" : {
                             "type" : "string",